 The automatically controller is the most critical component.
 Most controllers on the market are completely incapable of controlling the water as we need it for this application.
 This one works incredibly well.

-And of course you will be given access to the PRIVATE Instructional YouTube videos which contain a great deal of information that I am not sharing here.
-We put a lot of time into making this YouTube video because I did not want to leave anything to chance, or leave anything misunderstood.
-There are lot of really important tips and examples in this video that I have intentionally not included on this page.
+And of course, you will be given access to the PRIVATE Instructional YouTube videos which contain a great deal of information that I am not sharing here.
+We put a lot of time into making this YouTube video because I did not want to leave anything to chance or leave anything misunderstood.
+There are a lot of really important tips and examples in this video that I have intentionally not included on this page.

-New YouTube Video Just Added to this Package!
+New Private YouTube Video Just Added to this Package!

 “Simplifying the Art of Growing Plants for Profit”.

-I’ve been teaching this stuff online for over 15 years now and in that time I’ve shared a plethora of plant propagation techniques.
+I’ve been teaching this stuff online for over 20 years now and in that time I’ve shared a plethora of plant propagation techniques.
 They all work, but there are only three that I use.
-In this private video I explain why, what they are and how to use them the most effectively.
-This is good Stuff!
+In this private video, I explain why, what they are, and how to use them the most effectively.
+This is good stuff!

 I will tell you this.
 Of all the cuttings that we do, and we do tens of thousands each year, 95% of them are done during the summer when it’s nice outside using this very system.
 We do a few hardwoods during the winter, but all the rest are done using this system because it works!

 Questions?
-I’ll tell you right now, don’t ask for brand names, model numbers etc. I am not going to share that nor am I going to answer questions that are propitiatory regarding information contained in the private video.
+I’ll tell you right now, don’t ask for brand names, model numbers, etc. I am not going to share that nor am I going to answer questions that are proprietary regarding the information contained in the private video.
 I really put this together for serious propagators only.

 Everything is about Arithmetic, which goes like this . . .